codelv/solarpi/readme.md

 ### Setup nginx proxy

-This is done to avoid running the app as root.
+This is done so the app does not need to be running as root.

 ```
 apt install nginx